Your responsibilities as a registered Asset Owner are to:

 To learn more about becoming a registered Asset Owner, contact our Member Services Team.

-Download our current list of Registered Asset Owners.
+Download our current list of Registered Asset Owners from the Member List page.